vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 "I'm <em>eighty</em>."
 She said with a chuckle.

 "Please...
-Paint a hundred more paintings..." - "I did." - "Please- breath a thousand more breaths..." - "I have." - "Please!
-I implore you, reconsider." - "Oh, that was yesterday's project."
-She said with a wink.
+Paint a hundred more paintings..." - <em>"I did."</em> - "Please- breath a thousand more breaths..." - <em>"I have."</em> - "Please!
+I implore you, reconsider." - <em>"Oh, that was yesterday's project."</em> She said with a wink.

 "Why?
 For fame?
 For glory?
 For- for- for money?"